Wholesome-Haven/wholesomehaven.github.io/team.md

 # Team

 ## Landon Faber

-Senior Computer Science major at Calvin University with interests in Cybersecurity and Software Development
+Senior Computer Science major at Calvin University with interests in Cybersecurity and Software Development.

 ## Madi McNearney

-description.
+Senior Computer Science major with minors in Criminology and Social Work interested in digital forensics, investigative work, and the intersection of technology and criminal justice.

 ## Evelyn Bender

-description.
+Senior Computer Science Plus Psychology major interested in User Experience and Web Development.

 ## Musa Kwong

-description.
+Senior Computer Science major at Calvin University with interests in Application and Cloud Development.